xCoreDev/vcash/LINUX_MAC_EASY_INSTALL.md

 For Mac or Linux, make sure dependencies are installed

+For GUI, you need
+* libqrencode
+* wxWidgets

+On Mac (wxmac 3.1 or greater needed so use --devel)

+* brew install libqrencode
+* brew install wxmac --devel

 Linux Ubuntu Xenial
 *  sudo apt-get install -qq cmake gcc g++ libssl-dev libboost-all-dev